Leaving Neverland: Critical response

+Rebuttal documentaries

 A 30-minute documentary rebutting the claims in the film, Neverland Firsthand: Investigating the Michael Jackson Documentary, was released on YouTube on March 30, 2019.
 It was directed by journalist Liam McEwan and features interviews with Jackson's family and colleagues.
 It featured Jackson's niece Brandi Jackson, who dated Robson from 1991 onward for years.
 She has been countering Robson's claims and the narrative of Michael always being around him.
 Another documentary challenging the film, Michael Jackson: Chase the Truth, was released on August 13.
 On August 13, 2019, parts of Robson's 2016 video deposition were released in an online video essay, Lies of Leaving Neverland.
 The essay argues that his deposition statements contradict statements he made in Leaving Neverland.
 Another documentary, Square One: Michael Jackson, examined the first accusations made against Jackson and made a case for his innocence, portraying him as a victim of tabloid journalism.